13 Underrated Beaches on the Gulf Coast of Florida

 Stretching from the Panhandle down to South Florida, these beaches don’t get the attention they deserve, which is perfect for those looking for a quiet vacation away from the tourist crowds.
 Offering the perfect setting for your next holiday in the sun, these are the most underrated beaches on Florida’s Gulf Coast.

 If you’re looking for peace and quiet, head to Miramar Beach.
-This is where you’ll find classic beach views of coastal enclaves alongside charming seafood restaurants, scenic beach roads and beachfront resorts.
+This is where you’ll find classic beach views of coastal enclaves alongside charming seafood restaurants, scenic beach roads, and beachfront resorts.
 With a beautiful view of the Gulf of Mexico, adventurous water-based activities such as jet skis and parasailing are popular activities.

-Artsy and full of character, Grayton Beach is a funky area with Hemingway-style wooden homes situated in side streets paved with crushed oyster shells.
-Consistently ranking among the most beautiful beaches the United States, you simply can’t beat its famous one-mile shoreline of clear emerald green waters.
+Artsy and full of character, Grayton Beach is a funky area with Hemingway-style wooden homes situated on side streets paved with crushed oyster shells.
+Consistently ranking among the most beautiful beaches in the United States, you simply can’t beat its famous one-mile shoreline of clear emerald green waters.
 Hit the nature trail, kayak through the nearby Western Lake, or bike through the 4 miles of pine flatwoods.

 Dubbed the “Grouper Capital of the World”, Madeira Beach, or “Mad Beach” is a beautiful Gulfside getaway with white sand beaches and turquoise waters.
 Start your exploration at John’s Pass Village & Boardwalk to see its waterside restaurants, or time your visit for the annual John’s Pass Seafood Festival to sample some of the local delicacies.

 Why Come Here: Photogenic white sand beaches and family-friendly attractions nearby.